 Yes, all in-home teachers are trained in First Aid & CPR and required to keep their certification up to date.

-You are required to give one calendar months’ notice in writing to Play Sense management or to the teacher directly, but please note that we require a minimum two calendar months’ notice before the summer break if you do not plan on your child returning in the new school year.
+You are required to give one months’ notice in writing to Play Sense management or to the teacher directly, but please note that we require a minimum two months’ notice before the summer break if you do not plan on your child returning in the new school year.

 We encourage our teachers to solve any disputes or issues that might arise but if you feel you cannot approach your teacher directly, then we ask that you escalate the matter to Play Sense management if necessary.

 Some ECD programs are exempt from registration and licensing, depending on the type of program and where and when it operates.

 In South Africa, as an example, the government requires that only playschools with more than 6 children register with the Department of Social Development.
 Since Play Sense playschools accommodate for 6 or fewer children, they are not required to register.